Screenfont.ca

 No.

 The RNIB/Bitstream typeface Tiresias Screenfont has received attention as a claimed solution to every “subtitling” problem, but the typeface has a host of design flaws.
-It lacks even an italic, and Tiresieas has not been fully tested with representative audiences (deaf/hard-of-hearing, visually-impaired, and hearing).
+It lacks even an italic, and Tiresias has not been fully tested with representative audiences (deaf/hard-of-hearing, visually-impaired, and hearing).

 In the field of online captioning, no custom-made and tested screenfonts exist.
 (Type designer David Berlow, however, tells this activity that his Charcoal font for Apple was designed in part for such usage.)